-Higher inflation is leading to calls for rate rises, which should be good news for banks Governments and central banks have injected huge monetary and fiscal stimulus into the global economy in 2020 and 2021, aiming to combat the effects of the pandemic.
+Higher inflation is leading to calls for rate rises, which should be good news for banks

+Governments and central banks have injected huge monetary and fiscal stimulus into the global economy in 2020 and 2021, aiming to combat the effects of the pandemic.
 A squeeze in input costs has been exacerbated by supply chain bottlenecks.
-The resultant higher inflation is leading to calls for rate rises, which should be good news for banks.
+The resultant higher inflation is leading to calls for interest rate rises, which should be good news for banks.
 The banking sector is in better health than it was when coming out of the global financial crisis.
-Over a decade of strict capital discipline has left its balance sheets in much better shape and loan delinquencies have been kept low by the fiscal largesse.
-A steeper yield curve would also be beneficial for banks, but for the moment, quantitative easing continues to distort UK gilt yields.
+Over a decade of strict capital discipline has left its balance sheets in much better shape and loan delinquencies (late payments) have been kept low by the fiscal largesse.